nzukimutisyo/Correlating-Cryptocurrencies-and-Economic-Indicators-/README.md

 ### Installation

-1. Clone the repository to your local machine using `git clone https://github.com/nzukimutisyo/BitcoinCorrelations.git`
+1. Clone the repository to your local machine using `git clone https://github.com/nzukimutisyo/Correlating-Cryptocurrencies-and-Economic-Indicators .git`
 2. Navigate to the project directory using `cd BitcoinCorrelation`
 3. Install the required libraries using `pip install -r requirements.txt`
 4. Download the Bitcoin price data and place it in the `data` folder